justinethier/husk-scheme/docs/Continuations.markdown

 This example illustrates many important points.
 By storing the continuation up in a variable we can use it later on in the program.
 In this case, it is used several times to add `2` to arbitrary expressions.
 A proper Scheme implementation allows a continuation to be invoked multiple times.
 We also see that a continuation may be captured at any point in the code, even while evaluating part of a larger expression.
 The linked article is brief and I recommend reading through for a more detailed explanation.

 ## Continuation Passing Style
 The [Portland Pattern Repository's Continuation Implementation](http://c2.com/cgi/wiki?ContinuationImplementation) wiki page provides several possible approaches for implementing continuations.
-One such approach is to write the Scheme 'runtime' using continuation passing style (CPS).
+One such approach is to write the Scheme runtime using continuation passing style (CPS).
 This is also what Jonathan Tang recommends in the Wiki book [Write Yourself a Scheme in 48 Hours](http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours/Conclusion), which the original husk code was based on.
-^ TODO

 In CPS, a function (b) is passed as a parameter to another function (a), with the intent that when (a) is finished it will pass control to (b).
 So (b) in essence becomes a future computation of (a).
-This is used extensively in modern programming - for instance, the node.js JavaScript framework allows one to pass a callback to an asynchronous function that is later executed once the asynchronous operation completes.
+This pattern is used extensively in modern programming - for instance, the node.js JavaScript framework allows one to pass a callback to an asynchronous function that is later executed once the asynchronous operation completes.

-Here is an example of husk code written in its original direct style:
+The original husk `eval` functions were written in direct style, like this:

     eval env (List [Atom "if", pred, conseq, alt]) = do result <- eval env pred